shivgahlout/DenseNet-pytorch/README.md

-# A Pytorch Implementation of Densely Connected Convolutional Networks (DenseNets)
+# A PyTorch Implementation of Densely Connected Convolutional Networks (DenseNets)